venmo/venmo-ios-sdk/README.md

 3. You will need to update your application's plist to handle the changes to canOpenURL described in https://developer.apple.com/videos/wwdc/2015/?id=703

-  If you're recompiling with iOS SDK 9.0, add the following to your application's plist
+  If you’re recompiling with iOS SDK 9.0, add the following to your application’s `Info.plist`

   ```
   <key>LSApplicationQueriesSchemes</key>